iondv/framework/docs/en/2_system_description/metadata_structure/meta_security/meta_security.md

 1. Register a user with full admin privilege - `admin`.
 2. As `admin` in` registry` in the Security, Divisions section set up a hierarchy of divisions (division code = security identifier).
 3. Register a user without full admin privilege - `user`.
 4. As `admin` in` registry` in the Security, Divisions section create an  Employee, specify the User with no rights in its User attribute.
-We bind the employee to the subordinate division.
+Bind the employee to the subordinate division.
-5. Connect as `user` - and you have no rights.
+5. Connect as `user` - you have no rights.
-6. Connect as `admin` and give the rights to arbitrary classes and navigation nodes to roles, corresponding to the highest division.
+6. Connect as `admin` - give the rights to arbitrary classes and navigation nodes to roles, corresponding to the highest division.
-7. Connect as  `user` - and you have an access to all objects of the division.
+7. Connect as  `user` - you have an access to all objects of the division.
 8. Similarly, we check the rights throughout the hierarchy of divisions.

 ### Example of the configuration in `deploy.json`